svenssonjoel/lispBM/README.md

 3. Run the repl: `./repl`

 ## Compile for Zynq instructions
+1. Source your vivado settings: `source <PATH_TO>/settings.sh`

-1. Build library for ARM A9: `PLATFORM=zynq make`
+2. Build library for ARM A9: `PLATFORM=zynq make`

-2. Create a standalone app in Vivado SDK (helloworld template is a good starting point)
+3. Create a standalone app in Vivado SDK (helloworld template is a good starting point)

-3. Go to menu: Project > Properties > Tool settings > ARM v7 gcc linker > Miscellaneous
+4. Go to menu: Project > Properties > Tool settings > ARM v7 gcc linker > Miscellaneous
    and add in OTHER OBJECTS the path to library.a (build/zynq/library.a)

-4. Go to menu: Project > Properties > Tool settings > ARM v7 gcc compiler > Directories
+5. Go to menu: Project > Properties > Tool settings > ARM v7 gcc compiler > Directories
    and add in INCLUDE DIRECTORIES the path to the include directory.

-5. Go to menu: Xilinx > Generate linker script and set up for enough of heap and stack.
+6. Go to menu: Xilinx > Generate linker script and set up for enough of heap and stack.
 128MB heap and 16MB stack is an ok starting point.

-6. Remove the helloworld.c file from the project and replace with repl-zynq/repl.c
+7. Remove the helloworld.c file from the project and replace with repl-zynq/repl.c

-7. build and run.
+8. build and run.